Citi is an advertising partner.

 While the Discover it® Miles doesn't come with a sign-up bonus, Discover will match ALL the Miles you’ve earned at the end of your first year, automatically.
 For example, if you earn 35,000 Miles, you get 70,000 Miles.
 That’s $700 towards travel!
 The more you earn, the more you get.
 Ultimately, this has the potential to be worth more than a traditional sign-up bonus such as the one offered on the American Airlines AAdvantage MileUp℠ Card.

-- 1.5 Miles per dollar on all purchases
+- Unlimited 1.5 Miles for every dollar spent on all purchases - with no annual fee

 The information related to the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.